U8NWXD/oppia-wiki/Tips-for-common-editors.md

 **A word of warning: Many code editors let you perform git actions from their graphical interfaces instead of through the command line.
-We strongly recomment that you use the command line instead.
+We strongly recommend that you use the command line instead.
 Many new contributors run into trouble because their editor's git interface is incorrectly configured.**

 ## Table of Contents